markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 ![Console of Select Element](./assets/lesson-4/1500-console-select-element.png)

-As we can see in the console, traversing from the dragged task item element allowed the correct `<select>` element to be captured.
+As we can see in the console, traversing from the dragged task item element, or the `draggableElement`, allowed the correct `<select>` element to be captured.
 The `console.log()` in this case helped identify the `data-task-id` attribute more clearly.

 Now that we have the `<select>` DOM element and the destination task list derived from the `id` attribute stored as a reference in the `statusType` variable, we can identify how to update the status of the task.
 Using the `id` property to identify the new task status, let's use an `if-else` conditional to reassign the task.